ktmeaton/ncov-recombinant/README.md

     > - **Note**: GISAID sequences and metadata can be downloaded using the "Input for the Augur pipeline" option on <https://gisaid.org/>.
     > - `metadata.tsv` MUST have at minimum the columns `strain`, `date`, `country`.
+    > If collection dates or country are unknown, these fields can be left empty or filled with "NA".
     > - The first column MUST be `strain`.

 1. Create a profile for your custom build.